 More importantly, where do I start my search?

-Referrals tend to be the strongest at any tech company so leverage your network and start building it out.
+Referrals tend to be the strongest at any tech company so leverage your peers and start building your sales network.

 Leveraging LI Connections - you’d be surprised how many strangers are willing to help you if you just ask.